ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

 ---
 ### Image classification example app
 - The model we will use in this example is a Flowers Classification Model pytoch model based on the 102 Category Flower Dataset
-- Trained on Scilifelab Serve inside a jupyter lab instance.
 - You can follow the instructions mentioned in the Readme file in the github repository to train the model your self but keep in mind it takes quite a while (~ 4 hours) with limited CPUs.
 - For information about the dataset used, [see](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/).